Dialysis and Fistula/Graft Declotting and Interventions

 If the procedure uses sedation, you will feel relaxed, sleepy, and comfortable.
 You may or may not remain awake, depending on how deeply you are sedated.

 You may feel slight pressure when the doctor inserts the catheter, but no serious discomfort.

 As the contrast material passes through your body, you may feel warm.
 This will quickly pass.

 Angioplasty and Vascular Stenting: It is common for patients to feel some discomfort when the balloon is inflated because the blood vessel is being stretched.
-Discomfort is more prominent when veins are dilated, as is usually the case with dialysis access procedures.
 Your discomfort should lessen as the balloon is deflated.

 After the procedure, your access site into the fistula or graft will be checked for bleeding or swelling and your blood pressure and heart rate will be monitored.

 After you return home, you should rest and avoid lifting heavy objects and strenuous exercise for at least 24 hours.
 You should avoid smoking permanently (since this is a major cause of atherosclerosis).
 If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.
 Any change in color in your leg or arm (depending on where your dialysis access is located) and any pain or a warm feeling in the area where the catheter was inserted should be promptly reported to your physician.

 After an angioplasty or stent placement procedure you may be instructed to take one or more medications (such as aspirin, or blood thinners such as Plavix®, Lovenox® or Coumadin®) for a period of time.
 These medications can prevent blood clots from forming at the site of treatment during healing.
 The effect of Coumadin® will be monitored with frequent blood tests.